pemistahl/lingua/README.md

     ./gradlew writeAccuracyReports -Pdetectors=Lingua -Planguages=English,German

+By default, only a single CPU core is used for report generation.
+If you have a multi-core CPU in your machine, you can fork as many processes as you have CPU cores.
+This speeds up report generation significantly.
+However, be aware that forking more than one process can consume a lot of RAM.
+You do it like this:

+    ./gradlew writeAccuracyReports -PcpuCores=2

 For each detector and language, a test report file is then written into [`/accuracy-reports`](https://github.com/pemistahl/lingua/tree/master/accuracy-reports), to be found next to the `src` directory.
 As an example, here is the current output of the *Lingua* German report: